djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 > How uncertain are we because the fitted model itself may be wrong or poorly estimated?

-The standard kriging variance primarily addresses the first question.
+The standard kriging variance primarily addresses the first of these questions.

----

-## 22. Why the kriging variance does not directly depend on observed values
+## Why the kriging variance does not directly depend on observed values

 After covariance parameters are fixed, ordinary-kriging weights are obtained from: